This is a Permanent, Full-time position.Category: Technical

 First Aid certification encouraged

 Willingness to work collaboratively with others of varying levels of experience

 Must be able to pass a Criminal Record Check

-The duties and tasks associated with the position require flexible scheduling.
+The duties and tasks associated with the position require flexible scheduling including shifts during the day and evening.
 The work week is developed in consultation with the Management team, and is authorized two weeks in advance on an ongoing basis, determined by the scheduled events and activities in the Theatre, and the Centre for that period.

 Maintenance and upkeep of technical and performance equipment shall be done on a regular basis.

 Ph: (250) 785-1992

 The North Peace Cultural Centre opened its doors in June of 1992 and has been the centre of the Arts & Cultural Community since.

 The Centre proudly hosts a number of events every year, including musicals, plays, concerts, and cultural celebrations.
 It is home to the Peace Arts Gallery, PlayArts Fine Arts Preschool, and a 412 Seat Proscenium theatre.